Resources Germany Related

 1980: VEB Vereinigte Porzellanwerke Colditz, Werk Annaburg

-By 1989 the factory not only produced for the local market but also served a total of 28 different countries and the backing from foreign customers which filled the order books helped the factory survive the next few years.
-After the fall of the German Democratic Republic in 1989, VEB Annaburg Porzellan was integrated in the Treuhandanstalt program that had been established by the West German government to support and restore former East German companies through reprivatization.
-Factories in this program were completely turned inside out in a brutal effort to modernize, optimize and restructure existing facilities and thus hauling them up to the same effectivity and productivity levels as their West German counterparts.
-More than once this could only be achieved by massive cutbacks on the employee side and at this time the Annaburg factory lost nearly all of its former workers as over 500 of them were dropped; during this period the factory was also renamed into Annaburg Porzellan GmbH.
+By 1989, the factory was producing not only for the local market, but also for a total of 28 different countries.
+Backing from foreign customers, who filled the order books, helped the factory survive the next few years.
+Following the collapse of the German Democratic Republic, VEB Annaburg Porzellan was incorporated into the Treuhandanstalt programme, which had been set up by the West German government to support and restore former East German companies through reprivatisation.
+As part of this programme, factories were completely overhauled in an effort to modernise, optimise and restructure existing facilities, thus bringing them up to the same levels of effectiveness and productivity as their West German counterparts.
+This could often only be achieved through significant job cuts, and during this period, the Annaburg factory lost nearly all of its former workers, with over 500 being made redundant.
+The factory was also renamed Annaburg Porzellan GmbH at this time.

-The Treuhandanstalt decided to close the factory on December 31st 1991 as no investor could be found, but shortly before that deadline was reached the CERAPLAN GmbH in Bavaria showed interest.
-Meetings between Treuhandanstalt, CERAPLAN and the Annaburg factory followed and on July 1st 1992 the privatized company was finally released from the Treuhandanstalt and taken over by CERAPLAN.
-Modernization and massive redevelopment together with new organisation structures enabled the new owners to lead the whole factory into a new period of economic upturn.
-The company adapted to the demands of both local and foreign markets and not only produced tableware and hotel porcelain but also introduced a range of special bathroom accessories and gifts.
-A cafe, a museum and a painting school were also been opened on the premises and the factory soon employed 80 people again, being the only remaining porcelain tableware factory in the Saxony-Anhalt region.
-Another milestone in the company history was created in form of a new material for hotel- and restaurantware: an impressive inhouse development called "CORDOFLAM", registered and introduced in December 2010.
-This "more-than-ovenproof" material exceeds the normal requirements by far and can even cope with quick temperature changes of over 400° Celsius, a fact demonstrated by dipping a pre-heated item with such a core temperature into a basin with ice water without damage to both item or glaze.
+The Treuhandanstalt had decided to close the factory on 1991-12-31, as no investor could be found.
+However, shortly before this deadline, CERAPLAN GmbH in Bavaria expressed an interest.
+Meetings were held between the Treuhandanstalt, CERAPLAN and the Annaburg factory, and on 1992-07-01, the privatised company was finally released from the Treuhandanstalt and taken over by CERAPLAN.
+Modernisation, redevelopment and new organisational structures enabled the new owners to lead the factory into a new period of economic growth.
+The company adapted to the demands of local and international markets, producing not only tableware and hotel porcelain, but also a range of special bathroom accessories and gifts.

-All original euphoria could however not stand up against reality for long.
-As all German factories lost more and more ground due to the constantly increasing cheap imports, one factory after the other was eventually forced to give up.
-On May 13th 2015 managing Director Peter Ploss filed for bankruptcy at the court in Dessau-Roßlau; Annaburg Porzellan officially closed in August 2015.
+However, the initial euphoria could not withstand reality for long.
+As cheap imports increased, forcing German factories to lose more and more ground, one factory after the other was eventually forced to give up.
+On 2015-05-13, Managing Director Peter Ploss filed for bankruptcy at the court in Dessau-Roßlau, and Annaburg Porzellan officially closed in August 2015.

 Comment(s)

-At least two marks are evading me: the first is an eagle above the initials "A St A", the second an eagle above the ligated initials "A S AG".
-Both marks were in us between 1895 and around 1923.
+My marks table is still missing at least two marks: the first is an eagle above the initials "A St A", and the second is an eagle above the ligated initials "A S AG".
+Both marks were in use between 1895 and around 1923.

 Marks